CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 });
 ```

+In order for Chart.js to draw the returned information as a bar chart, it needs three arrays of information:

+* `labels`: array of string values that indicate the label of each bar.
+* `data`: array of numeric values that indicate the height of each bar.
+* `backgroundColor`: array of colors that will be applied to the chart bars from left to right.
+If you assign a single color, all the chart bars will be colored the same.

-The `histogram.value` returns an array of `{ x, y }` objects where `x` is the name of the street side category and `y` is the amount of trees in that category.
+The `v_histogram.value` returns an array of `{ x, y }` objects where `x` is the name of the street side category and `y` is the amount of trees in that category.
 This is the information used to build the `data` and `labels` arrays for the bar chart.
+For `backgroundColor` let's assign a solid color (we will explore how to modify this later in the guide).

 Since the values will be dynamically updated based on the viewport, the information should be returned **once the layer is updated**:

 ```js
 layer.on('updated', () => {